eerkela/bertrand/docs/source/content/api/types.rst

 Datetime & timedelta types
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-For datetimes and timedeltas, this is used to specify units, step sizes, and/or timezones, enabling the following forms:
+For datetimes and timedeltas, this mechanism is used to specify units, step sizes, and/or timezones, enabling the following forms:

 .. doctest:: type_resolution